Telephone numbering plan: Variable-length dialing

+Dialing internationally, the country code must be preceded by the international access code, which is 00 in many countries per ITU recommendation.
+This is indicated in notation when the character + precedes the area code.
+Some telephone types, especially mobile phones, allow the + to be entered directly, causing automatic substitution by device or the carrier.
+In the North American Numbering Plan, the prefix is 011 before the destination country code.

+New Zealand requires the area code to be dialed when calling between two local calling areas.

 In California and New York, because of the existence of both overlay area codes (where an area code must be dialed for every call) and non-overlay area codes (where an area code is dialed only for calls outside the subscriber's home area code), "permissive home area code dialing" of 1 + the area code within the same area code, even if no area code is required, has been permitted since the mid-2000s.
-For example, in the 559 area code (a non-overlay area code), calls may be dialed as 7 digits (XXX-XXXX) or 1 559 + 7 digits.
 The manner in which a call is dialed does not affect the billing of the call.
-This "permissive home area code dialing" helps maintain uniformity and eliminates confusion given the different types of area code relief that has made California the nation's most "area code" intensive State.
-Unlike other states with overlay area codes (Texas, Maryland, Florida and Pennsylvania and others), the California Public Utilities Commission and the New York State Public Service Commission maintain two different dial plans: Landlines must dial 1 + area code whenever an Area Code is part of the dialed digits while cellphone users can omit the "1" and just dial 10 digits.
+This "permissive home area code dialing" helps maintain uniformity and eliminates confusion given the different types of area code relief that has made California the nation's most "area code intensive" state.

-Many organizations have private branch exchange systems which permit dialing the access digit(s) for an outside line (usually 9 or 8), a "1" and finally the local area code and xxx xxxx in areas without overlays.
-This aspect is unintentionally helpful for employees who reside in one area code and work in an area code with one, two, or three adjacent area codes.
-1+ dialing to any area code by an employee can be done quickly, with all exceptions processed by the private branch exchange and passed onto the public switched telephone network.